Back to Blog

 She was able to spot the items that came up again and again but within the context of everything else.
 “Here we see this pattern, but hey look, we also talked about how we wanted to do more code reviews, and we took some actions toward that.”
 Seeing the bigger picture can help provide good perspective for you and your team.
 Maybe they haven't moved the needle on one item, but they have made good progress on many others.

 If you suspect the issue might be that your team is overwhelmed, try ending your next retrospective session with just one action item rather than a long list.
 Commit to fixing that one thing as a team.
 Once you do, the team will feel accomplished thanks to a “quick win,” and you can build up to checking off more action items.

 In this case, the team is just having a retrospective because Agile or Scrum says so.
 No one on the team is tuned into the retro, and instead, they're distracted, on their phones or not fully participating.

 When you have consultants or outsourced teams, this can be an issue.
 Contractually, they may be obligated to fulfill certain requirements to get paid.
 This can also happen for in-house teams, too, and a lot of times it's connected to the “didn't we already talk about this” retro.
 If you don't see retros leading to change, it's time to re-evaluate.

-At this point, some teams might just give up and stop doing retrospectives, but that’s not the answer because it will just set the team back further in terms of making positive improvements.
+At this point, everyone might just give up and stop doing retrospectives, but that's not the answer because it will just set the team back further in terms of making positive improvements.

-Oak has tried shortening her team’s retros to 45 minutes and is now thinking of going back to an hour because she realized the team really needed that extra time to discuss action items.
+Oak has tried shortening retros to 45 minutes and is now thinking of going back to an hour because she realized the team really needed that extra time to discuss action items.

 Have your team explore the root causes of why retros aren't effective.
 What impediments can they identify?
 This might be another chance to do an analysis like Oak talked about above, looking at the past few months of retros and identifying good and bad patterns.